aruskin/Cross-stitch/README.md

 # Cross-stitch
-Program to convert images into cross stitch patterns
+Simple program to convert images into cross stitch patterns

-Version 1:
-* Written in R (not necessarily ideal for speed, but easy-to-use implementations of image processing and clustering algorithms)
-* User inputs image file, desired height of pattern (in terms of number of stitches), desired number of colors for pattern
 * Program resizes image to input height (pixel = stitch), uses k-means to cluster pixels by color into input number of colors, replaces pixels with color of associated cluster centroids
 * Outputs pattern and color palette

-For next versions, may want:
-* Language other than R
-* GUI
+cross_stitch.R is a stand-alone script using EBImage library

+xStitch-Shiny is a simple Shiny app to allow users to upload pictures, select number of stitches (for height) and number of colors in pattern, and then download generated pattern, all in a friendly GUI.
+It uses the imager library.
+The Shiny app also lives [here](https://ballerlikemahler.shinyapps.io/xStitch-Shiny/)

+In the future, we may want to add:
-* Matching to DMC thread colors
+* Matching to DMC thread colors?
+* Some way to overlay grid lines on the images?